 Public Safety Message

-If your Memorial Day weekend plans take you near water, please exercise extreme caution as the rivers are fast flowing, freezing cold, and extremely dangerous.
+Please exercise extreme caution around water as the rivers are fast flowing, freezing cold, and extremely dangerous.

 Keep children and pets away from these fast flowing waterways as they could easily and quickly be swept down stream.